ngankt2/filament-db-config-security/README.md

 This creates a `db_config` table used to store your settings.

-## Usage of the `make:db-config` command
+## Scaffolding & Filament integration

-The package provides an Artisan generator that quickly creates a Filament settings page (Page class + Blade view).
+DB Config ships with an Artisan generator and an abstract Page class to quickly scaffold Filament settings pages.

-Command:
+**Generate a settings page**

 ```bash
 php artisan make:db-config {name} {panel?}